GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

-An echo is returned to all subscribers: `/listener/setAmbisonicsOrder <string listenerModel_id> <int ambisonicsOrder>`
+On success, an echo is returned to all subscribers: `/listener/setAmbisonicsOrder <string listenerModel_id> <int ambisonicsOrder>`

 #### Example